AI: First aid for companies in challenging times

 Several years ago, the company launched the ferry industry’s first ever AI assistant, Stina, to provide fast, efficient responses to simple customer queries such as ferry times, route information, document requirements and luggage or item restrictions.
 Today, Stina handles 55 different types of enquiry and in 2019, the bot conducted over 21,000 customer conversations.

 Over time, the bot has evolved into a strategic business solution.
 The unlimited learning possibilities offered by AI tangibly support Stena Line’s business continuity and planning activities keeping the company prepared whatever the weather or medical emergency.
 To learn more about the Stena Line – EBI.AI collaboration read the case study here.

-For more inspiration on how AI first aid can tactically manage peaks and troughs during adverse conditions, request a demo to learn how Lobster can ensure smooth sailing for your business.
+For more inspiration on how AI first aid can tactically manage peaks and troughs during adverse conditions, request a demo to learn how our advanced conversational AI platform can ensure smooth sailing for your business.

 Book a demoWant to see how our platform works?
 We'd love to show you!

 "*" indicates required fields